 When you think about summer, what comes to mind?
-The long, hot, sticky days during the summer make it some people's favorite season.
-For others, thoughts of summer are associated with cold foods, like ice cream.
+The long, hot, sticky days during the summer make it some people’s favorite season.
+For others, thoughts of summer are associated with foods, like ice cream and barbaques.
 Did you know that the biggest ice cream sundae ever assembled was 12 feet high and made with over 4,500 gallons of ice cream?

-This article is jam-packed with facts about summer, so if you're longing to find out about summer weather, summer months or just random fun facts of summer, you've come to the right place!
+This article is jam-packed with facts about summer, so if you’re longing to find out more about summer weather, summer months or just random fun facts of summer, you’ve come to the right place!

 Fun Facts About the Months of Summer